w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 These headers can be sent on the toplevel load as well as subresources such as XMLHttpRequest (this is necessary for at least one IDP).

-The signout-all header should only be sent when no accounts remain signed in to the IDP, i.e. when this action has signed out all accounts or if this was the last/only account getting signed out.
+The signout header should only be sent when no accounts remain logged in to the IDP, i.e. when this action has logged out all accounts or if this was the last/only account getting logged out.

 We envision this to be a semicolon-separated list of tokens or key/value pairs so that this can be expanded in the future.